-LATE ARRIVAL
+LATE ARRIVAL/ABSENCE THROUGH ILLNESS

-- If you are delayed for your examination you should advise the Sixth Form Office at St Aidan's on 01423 818516, or the Sixth Form Office at St John Fisher on 01423 818426. - If you arrive late for an examination you must go immediately to the examination room and report to an invigilator.
+- If you are likely to be delayed for your examination or you are not able to attend school to sit your exam due to illness you should advise the Sixth Form Office at St Aidan's on 01423 818516, as a matter of urgency. - If you arrive late for an examination you must go immediately to the examination room and report to an invigilator.
 The School will do its utmost to ensure you are able to sit the examination in the full allocated time.
 However, Awarding Bodies warn that they may not be prepared to accept work from students who arrive very late for an exam.